DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

 If more than one data type is allowed, then include these in a list format. e.g. [int, float] would mean that integers or floats are valid data types.

+If you are a developer and would like to create your own data type then you should edit the file parameter_utils.py.

 Description
 '''''''''''
 Any string of text